IowaFP/Rosi/README.md

 There is one substantial complication.
 The type of `w` is not just `Sigma z`—which, remember, has kind `* -> *`, but is actually of type `(Sigma z) a`.
 This type simplifies to `Sigma (z a)`; that is to say, to a variant built from applying each type constructor in `z` to `a`.
 However, `d` is defined over row `z`, not over row `z a`!

-To mediate situations like this, `ana` can be given a type function argument, which function is then applied to the row `z` in the type of the body.
+To mediate situations like this, `ana` is given a type function argument, which function is then applied to the row `z` in the type of the body.
 Concretely, in this case, the body must have type

 ```
 forall l : L, u : * -> *. {l := u} < z =>